uadyfmat/test-runner/README.md

 ## Installation and usage

+Before installing Test Runner, make sure to have the following installed:

+- Node.js v12 or greater.
+- NPM.
+- Git.

-Install using the following command:
+Install Test Runner using the following command:

 ```txt
 npm i -g uadyfmat/test-runner